The Common (Stage 1)

 In November 2016, the Green Army came to the Shoreham Triangle to help build a walking path to encourage visitors to view what has happened since replanting took place in 2010.

-In 2009 this area at the rear of the CFA station was cleared of over 100 pine treesto minimise fire risk.
-A community consultation process was undertaken to guage what local people wanted to see in "The Triangle" as it came to be known.
-It was decided to replant with fire resistant or retardent locally indigenous species as far as possible.
+In 2009, this area at the rear of the CFA station was cleared of 1-200 pine trees to minimise fire risk.
+A community consultation process was undertaken to gauge what local people wanted to see in "The Triangle" as it came to be known.
+It was decided to replant with fire resistant or retardant locally indigenous species as far as possible.
 The replanting of appropriate shrubs, trees and grasses was undertaken by community volunteers.
 The initial clearing, mulching and supply of plants was undertaken by the Shire.
 Additional plantings and maintenance by community volunteers with Shire support has been ongoing.

 This Project has focussed on work with Mornington Peninsula Shire and VicRoads to improve, in particular, the north and south entrances to Shoreham at the Byrnes Road / Frankston-Flinders Road intersections.
 As many know, the SCA Committee has wished to improve the sight and condition of the verges for a number of years.
 There has been some significant weed control at the northern intersection thanks to spraying by the Shire and Rod McKillop has contributed an amazing effort on the southern entrance alongside Stony Creek where he has carefully manicured an area between the Frankston-Flinders and Byrnes Roads.